How to Propagate Chinese Money Plant

 – Leaf cuttings are easy to perform and require minimal equipment.- This method allows you to generate several new plants from a single leaf, maximizing your propagation efforts.- Leaf cuttings can be an excellent option if the parent plant is too large or difficult to divide.

-Trends : How Much Money to Start Monopoly
+Trends : How to Make Money Investing

 Disadvantages of Leaf Cuttings: